Hiring

 What Actually Tips the Scale

 The one who can articulate what they learned from past failures, not just their wins.
-The one who shows they've researched the company and understands the role.
+The one who shows they have researched the company and understands the role.
 The one who communicates clearly without overselling themselves.
 The one who follows through on small things, like showing up on time and sending a thank-you note.

 None of that requires years of experience.
 It requires caring enough to do the work.